eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 ## Introduction

-This example measures the latency of an IPC transmission between two applications.
+This example measures the latency of a IPC transmissions between two applications.
 We compare the latency of iceoryx with message queues and unix domain sockets

 ## Run iceperf

 Create three terminals and run one command in each of them.
 The order is first the RouDi daemon, then iceperf-laurel which is the leader in this setup and then iceperf-laurel for doing the ping pong measurements with iceperf-laurel.
-You can set the number of measurement iteration (number of roundtrips) with a command line paramter of iceperf-laurel (e.g. ./iceperf-laurel 10000)
+You can set the number of measurement iterations (number of roundtrips) with a command line paramter of iceperf-laurel (e.g. ./iceperf-laurel 100000)

     # If installed and available in PATH environment variable
     iox-roudi